This summer saw one of the most explosive seasons of Love Island of all time.

 “This is something so many young girls may take away for themselves after seeing Liberty do this.
 There will be girls out there who may be feeling gas-lit, put upon or taken for granted.
 They may see Liberty’s response and think, ‘Well, actually, I’m really uncomfortable about how this is playing out.”

-We cannot help but wish Liberty all the best while she’s living off the fat of her Love Island journey.
-What’s next for her is still unclear.
-Maybe she’ll reconcile with Jake in the future, or maybe her dream man has already slid into her DMs, ready to go full Mr Darcy and tell her he loves her ‘just as he is.’
+Since leaving the programme, Liberty's remained slightly more guarded about her love life.
+It was thought maybe she’d reconcile with Jake (but that doesn't look likely, considering he wasn't even at her birthday party), or maybe her dream man has already slid into her DMs, ready to go full Mr Darcy and tell her he loves her ‘just as he is.’

 But even if he’s not, we know Liberty is absolutely fine.
 She has shown the nation how much strength there is in self-love and self-respect – and the true power there is in standing on your own.